 This document has been adopted as a Policy by:

 Organisation:

-Signed:
+Signature: Name:

-Job Title:
+Job title:

-Date Adopted:
+Adoption date:

-Review Date:
+Review date:

-If your organisation would like to exclude or include any additional points to this Policy, please include below.
-Please note, the Community IPC Team cannot endorse or be held responsible for any addendums.
+Any variation to this Policy should be risk assessed, evidence-based, authorised through local governance channels and documented below.
+The Community Infection Prevention and Control (IPC) Team, Harrogate and District NHS Foundation Trust, cannot endorse or be held responsible for any variations.